In God We Trust: Controversy

 "In God We Trust" has long been controversial as an official motto due to what opponents perceive as being a religious statement, and as such, violating the separation of church and state.
 Secular and atheist organizations, such as Americans United for Separation of Church and State, Freedom From Religion Foundation, as well as The Satanic Temple' members, have all opposed inclusion of such motto.
-On the other hand, Project Blitz as well as conservative organizations and lawmakers have lobbied for its further adoption.
+On the other hand, Project Blitz as well as other conservative organizations and lawmakers have lobbied for its further adoption.

 Proponents have extensively argued for inclusion of the national motto in more settings, grounding it in the traditional invocations of God that they say have now become an element of a civil religion and should express the will of the founders, who believed in God.
 Opponents, on the other hand, argue that not only does the motto violate the secular character of the United States, but it also predefines the type and number of gods (if any) to be trusted.